 – Replaceable tips and the option of refilling ink (96 colors)

 Mepxy Inks are translucent which permits drawings being colored to show through in detail.
 You can layer different colors or blend layered colors for 3D effects and subtle shadowing.
 Double ended illustration markers are available in two versions.

-The Brush Marker: This Marker has a remarkable brush tip which actually feels like a paintbrush, has a chisel tip on the other end.
+The Brush Marker: This Marker has a remarkable brush tip that actually feels like a paintbrush, and has a chisel tip on the other end.

 The Design Marker: For detail work, use either the fine tip or the chisel tip located on opposite ends of the marker.